Independent Auditor’s Report 2005-06

 (a) have been prepared in accordance with the Finance Minister’s Orders made under the Commonwealth Authorities and Companies Act 1997; and

-(b) give a true and fair view, of the matters required by applicable Accounting Standards and other mandatory professional reporting requirements in Australia, and the Finance Minister’s Orders, of the financial position of the Australian Reinsurance Pool Corporation as at 30 June 2004, and of its performance and cash flows for the year ended.
+(b) give a true and fair view of the Australian Reinsurance Pool Corporation ‘s financial position as at 30 June 2006 and of its performance and cash flows for the year then ended, in accordance with: